Priska Ming-Nufer

-Priska Nufer (born 11 February 1992) is a Swiss World Cup alpine ski racer, and specializes in the speed events of downhill and super-G.
+Priska Ming-Nufer (11 February 1992) is a Swiss World Cup alpine ski racer, and specializes in the speed events of downhill and super-G.

-Nufer has competed at three World Championships, the first in 2015 at Beaver Creek, USA, in the super-G event.
+Nufer has competed at three World Championships, the first in 2015 at Beaver Creek, US, in the super-G event.
 She also represented Switzerland at the 2022 Winter Olympics in Beijing, China, in the combined event.

 After the Olympics, Nufer won her first World Cup race in late February 2022, a downhill on home-country snow in Crans-Montana, which was also her first podium (and eighth top ten).